ldesousa/geopython-workshop/web/docs/index.md

 ./geopython-workshop-ctl.sh start
 # check the URL+token
 ./geopython-workshop-ctl.sh url

 # open browser to resulting URL+token
+# or if on Linux/MacOS, run:
+# ./geopython-workshop-ctl.sh url | xargs open

 # stop workshop
 ./geopython-workshop-ctl.sh stop
 ```

+## Support

+A [Gitter](https://gitter.im/geopython/geopython-workshop) channel exists for
+discussion and live support from the developers of the workshop.

+## Issues